Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Tiring easily during exercise

 Certain ASDs (such as smaller secundum defects) may close on their own in the first few years of life.
-So the cardiologist may check your child’s heart regularly and wait to see if an ASD closes.
+So the cardiologist may check your child’s heart regularly and wait to see if an ASD closes or becomes smaller.

-If an ASD is large or doesn’t close on its own by the time your child is school age, repair may be suggested.
+If an ASD is moderate or large or doesn’t close on its own by the time your child is school age, your child's cardiologist may advise repair.
+This can be done wither using cardiac catheterization or open heart surgery.
 The cardiologist will evaluate your child’s condition and discuss treatment options with you.

 An ASD that’s left untreated can lead to further health problems later in life.
-Your child is at higher risk of blood vessel disease in the lungs and has a higher risk of stroke as an adult.
+These can include high blood pressure in the lungs, lung disease, and a higher risk of stroke as an adult.

-After treatment, most children with an ASD can be active like other children.
+After treatment, most children with an ASD can be as active as other children.
+Talk with your cardiologist about any activity restrictions.

 Regular follow-up visits with the cardiologist are needed.
-The frequency of these visits may decrease as your child grows older.
+The frequency of these visits will likely decrease or cease as your child grows older.

-Your child may need to take antibiotics before having any surgery or dental work.
+Your child may need to take antibiotics before having any surgery or dental work for 6 months after the ASD repair.
 This is to prevent infection of the inside lining of the heart and valves.
 This infection is called infective endocarditis.
-Antibiotics may also be needed for about 6 months after closure of the defect, or as directed by the cardiologist.
+You should discuss this with your child's cardiologist.